anabramos/human-cockroach-nuclear-bomb/README.md

 ## About Cockroaches & Nuclear Bomb
 Nuclear Bomb cockroaches is a back end browser game developed in Python.
 The game came to revolutionize the way we play rock, paper and scissors.

+The game is based on the classic game of rock paper and scissors.
+You can read more about it [here](https://en.wikipedia.org/wiki/Rock_paper_scissors).
+You will play against a computer - that is your enemy.
+You can play as many rounds as you want, but you can also quit at anytime.
+The game will calculate your score based on the results of the battle of each round you play.

 Link to live website: [Cockroaches & Nuclear Bomb](https://cockroaches-nuclear-bombs.herokuapp.com/)

 ## Table of Contents